tinafletcher/tinafletcher.github.io/_posts/2020-8-5-My-new-resume.md

 What I want to do in my career
 ---
-I want to help people understand each other better, so that they can solve difficult problems together.
+I want to help people understand each other better, and formulate plans to tackle challenging projects, so that we can solve difficult problems together.

 People I want to be around
 ---